cirreum/Cirreum.Runtime.Communications/README.md

 ## Overview

 **Cirreum.Runtime.Communications** provides a standardized approach to integrating email and SMS services into .NET applications.
-It offers provider-agnostic abstractions with built-in support for SendGrid (email) and Twilio (SMS), including health checks, bulk operations, and Azure Key Vault integration.
+It offers provider-agnostic abstractions with built-in support for multiple providers: SendGrid and Azure Email Service for email, and Twilio for SMS, including health checks, bulk operations, and Azure Key Vault integration.

 ## Features

-- **Multi-provider support** - SendGrid for email, Twilio for SMS
+- **Multi-provider support** - SendGrid and Azure Email Service for email, Twilio for SMS
 - **Named instances** - Configure multiple instances of the same provider
 - **Health checks** - Built-in health check support with caching
 - **Bulk operations** - Efficient batch processing for mass communications